Goyim Defense League: Cameo

 In November 2018, GDL used Cameo to get celebrities to give coded antisemitic shoutouts unknowingly.
 Among those were NFL quarterback Brett Favre, rapper Soulja Boy, and comedian Andy Dick.

 Favre's coded message read "shoutout to the Handsome Truth and the GDL boys," and "Keep fighting, too, and don't ever forget the and the men and women who died on that day," referencing the American ship attacked by the Israeli Air Force in 1967, during the Six-Day War.
-Soulja Boy's asked viewers to check out the GDL anthem "Name the Juice" (i.e. "Name the Jew") on SoundCloud, saying "GDL for life, bitch."
-The rap song referenced by Soulja Boy features Holocaust denial lyrics such as "I heard your quotes from your Talmud book, you're a fake Jew bitch and you never got cooked, never got gassed" and "they wanna tax and take whats ours, lie about ovens, lampshades and showers, wanna play the victim, but you're really a coward, thats why I name the Jew every second of hours."
+Soulja Boy's asked viewers to listen to an antisemitic rap track posted online by the GDL, saying "GDL for life, bitch."

 Overpass banners

 In December 2021, antisemitic banners were displayed over a Brevard County, Florida highway overpass.
 The ADL stated that Minadeo had offered $100 in "GoyimTV money" to anyone who could get the network in the news.
-In October 2022, GDL members including Minadeo hung a banner over a Los Angeles highway saying "Kanye is right about the Jews", in reference to antisemitic comments made by the rapper weeks earlier.
-(In 2025, West profusely apologized to Rabbi Yoshiyahu Yosef Pinto, saying that his history of mental problems had been a cause of the intemperate remarks.)
+In October 2022, GDL members including Minadeo hung a banner over a Los Angeles highway saying "Kanye [West] is right about the Jews", in reference to antisemitic comments made by the rapper weeks earlier.
+In 2025, West attributed his behavior to a history of bipolar disorder and other issues while profusely apologizing to Yoshiyahu Yosef Pinto, with the apology being characterized as disingenuous by the ADL and Shmuley Boteach.